MaxInvent

 30 min

 In MaxInvent, the Product table owns the stock number.
 Every channel (EbayListing, AmazonListing, TemuGoodsId, TiktokProduct) links back via a centralProductId mapping.
-Stock is never stored per-channel — it's always computed from the pool minus buffers.
+Availability is computed from the pool minus buffers rather than being manually maintained per channel.

-• This is the single most important architectural decision.
+• This is one of the most important architectural decisions.

 Set up Amazon SP-API sync